Skene (theatre): Hellenistic period

 The Hellenistic period started around the time of Alexander the Great's death in 323 BC and lasted until the Roman Victory at the Battle of Actium in 31 BC.
 As Ancient Greece began to change from a culture consisting of ethnic and city-state Greeks to one governed by large monarchies, theatre architecture to include the stage buildings began to experience significant changes.
 In the 4th century BC, the skene became a permanent stone structure and the stage was raised off the ground.
 In surviving examples this stage seems to have been raised by 2.5–4 m above the orchestra, and to have been 2–4 m deep, terminated by the skene.

 As the Greek chorus declined in importance compared to a smaller group of main actors, the chorus remained in the orchestra to perform, while the main actors generally performed from the stage on top of the proskenion.
 This important change occurred in the Hellenistic period, between the 3rd and 1st centuries BC.
 The skene itself became increasingly elaborate, and was also available as a place for actors to declaim from, so that the performers between them had three levels available.
-"The roof of the skene was called the theologian ('god-speaking'), from which one might assume that its primary use was for the advent of deities, either at the start or close of the drama."
+"The roof of the skene was called the theologeion ('god-speaking'), from which one might assume that its primary use was for the advent of deities, either at the start or close of the drama."
 Most theatres still standing today date from the Hellenistic period.